RileyZito/FIR_filter/README.md

 ## FIR Filter Overview

+A FIR filter takes an input signal and propagates it through a series of delays.
+Each delay's output is multiplied by a coefficient and added to the previous delay's scaled output.

-An FIR filter is a filter whose frequency domain response can be described in the Z-plane as a polynomial expression of `z^-1` terms:
+More rigorously, a FIR filter is a filter whose frequency domain response can be described in the Z-plane as a polynomial expression of `z^-1` terms:

 <img src="/readme_materials/fir_z_domain_eq.png" height="70rem" alt="fir z domain equation"/>